by Janice Jones |Last Updated 01-08-2024

 Next, use a warm damp rag wrung out well to wipe down the collar.
 Lay it flat and let dry naturally or you can use a fan if you need it to dry quickly.

-Stay away from harsh soaps but you can use a
+Stay away from harsh soaps but you can use a dish or hand soap if necessary.

-When not writing, reading, or researching dog-related topics, she likes to spend time with her eight Shih Tzu dogs, her husband, and her family, as well as knitting and crocheting.
+When not writing, reading, and researching dog-related topics, I love spending time with my 6 Shih Tzu dogs, husband, and family, as well as knitting and crocheting.
 She is also the voice behind Small Dog Place and Smart-Knit-Crocheting.
+Please visit my other two sites or send me a note.